Pickleball Singles Tips

 Baseline rallies in singles play often involve consistent and controlled shots, requiring patience and consistency from both players.
 Instead of going for risky winners or forcing the point, it is often more beneficial to remain patient and wait for the right opportunity to attack.
 By maintaining a steady rhythm and waiting for openings or defensive shots from our opponent, we can increase our chances of hitting quality shots and forcing errors.

-You may also like: 10 Health Benefits Of Pickleball
+You may also like: Pickleball Strategy Tips

 Move your opponent side to side